01202 006 464

 About This Course

 The Access to Science – Medical & Health Pathway is a nationally recognised Level 3 qualification that provides the scientific knowledge and UCAS points required to enter university-level study in medicine, healthcare, health sciences, and allied health professions.
-Awarded by OCNL (Open College Network London) and regulated by the QAA, it is accepted by health sciences degree programmes across the UK.
+Awarded by Skills & Education Group Access and regulated by the QAA, it is accepted by health sciences degree programmes across the UK.

 Unlike the humanities-based Access to HE diplomas, this pathway is built on rigorous scientific content: cell biology and genetics, atomic structure and chemical bonding, the laws of physics, the human musculoskeletal and endocrine systems, the electromagnetic spectrum and its medical applications, the chemistry of drugs and medicines, radioactivity in medicine, infection and immunity, and reaction kinetics.
 All 15 units are written for aspiring healthcare and science students.